litmuschaos/litmus-docs/website/docs/user-guides/construct-workflow.md

                   message: |...
 ```

-Once the workflow is constructed, it should look like this:
+Once the chaos scenario is constructed, it should look like this:

 ```yaml
 apiVersion: argoproj.io/v1alpha1